 If leaders value customers, those reporting to them will too.
 All key decision-makers, from the CEO, through tiers of management to the shop floor need to understand the organisation’s vision of customer experience, and feel empowered to deliver on it.

 So to get started, you need a vision, buy-in and an employee engagement program that enables all your staff to deliver on it.

 At the heart of any customer experience program is data.
-That covers everything from customer feedback to your core operational metrics like revenue, profit and sales that are impacted by your customer metrics.
+That covers everything from customer feedback to your core operational metrics like revenue, profit and sales.

 Most organisations have plenty of operational data.
-Things like revenue, website analytics and shopper behavior all tell you what’s happened in the past.
+Things like revenue, website analytics and shopper behaviour all tell you what’s happened in the past.

 But where a customer experience comes into its own is by layering in experience data – the data that tells you the human stories behind those rising and falling numbers, and helps explain the “why” of the trends and patterns you see.

 So putting customer feedback alongside your operational data is at the foundation of any program – it gives context to your customers’ actions and allows you to start making connections and understand the levers to pull to impact your operational metrics.

 Customer feedback needs to be collected and monitored systematically, from all your key touchpoints, i.e. your website, call centres, stores, mobile app, even social media and online review sites.
 But beyond just collecting the data, you’ll need to make sense of it too with analytical tools like text analysis, key driver analysis and easy-to-use statistical tests.

 This allows you to start making connections and finding gaps in the customer experience so you know where to focus your improvements.
 This is where CX software comes into the picture.